ray-x/navigator.lua/README.md

                            -- function: function(bufnr) return true end to enable/disable lsp format on save format_options = {async=false}, -- async: disable by default, the option used in vim.lsp.buf.format({async={true|false}, name = 'xxx'})
     disable_format_cap = {"sqls", "sumneko_lua", "gopls"},  -- a list of lsp disable format capacity (e.g. if you using efm or vim-codeformat etc), empty {} by default
-         -- If you using null-ls and want null-ls format your code -- you should disable all other lsp and allow only null-ls. disable_lsp = {'pylsd', 'sqlls'}, -- a list of lsp server disabled for your project, e.g. denols and tsserver you may --want to enable one lsp server at a time
+                                                            -- If you using null-ls and want null-ls format your code -- you should disable all other lsp and allow only null-ls.
+    -- disable_lsp = {'pylsd', 'sqlls'},  -- prevents navigator from setting up this list of servers.
+                                          -- if you use your own LSP setup, and don't want navigator to setup -- any LSP server for you, use `disable_lsp = "all"`.
-    -- to disable all default config and use your own lsp setup set -- disable_lsp = 'all' and you may need to hook mapping.setup() in your on_attach -- Default {}
+                                          -- you may need to add this to your own on_attach hook:
+                                          -- require('navigator.lspclient.mapping').setup({bufnr=bufnr, client=client})
+                                          -- for e.g. denols and tsserver you may want to enable one lsp server at a time.
+                                          -- default value: {}
     diagnostic = {
       underline = true,
       virtual_text = true, -- show virtual for diagnostic message